Development

 make docker-images DOCKER_IMAGE=your-namespace/miniflux VERSION=42

-Note that you need to enable Docker experimental features to build multi platform images.
+Note that you need to enable Docker experimental features to build multi-platform images.
 Miniflux uses buildx.

-Build RPM package
+Build RPM Package

 make rpm

-Build Debian package
+Build Debian Package

 make debian